Habersham Rescue Case: 1-Year Anniversary

 “Despite Dozer’s background as one of the 22 dogs kept in the house, he has a few problems.
 He guards his food and can be mean to the cats and other dogs at times.
 During the 7 months I volunteered my time to care for these dogs, I promised myself and my husband I wasn’t going to adopt one of them, but in the end, I couldn’t bear the thought of this little half-blind furball going anywhere but home with me.
 He’s turned out to be such a happy dog who is my constant companion.” ~ Dozer’s Mom

-“Dottie was my one of favorite rescues from the Habersham case.
+“Dottie was one of my favorite rescues from the Habersham case.
 She was in terrible shape when she was rescued, including several tumors, but though she was fearful, she was never aggressive.
 Dottie’s foster mom adopted her last summer and then, at Christmas, found out Dottie’s cancer had returned and she had only a few weeks to live.
 Several of the other Habersham adopters decided to throw Dottie a “celebration of life pawty” and, the following week, I was with Dottie and her mom the day Dottie found her peace.

 I am eternally grateful Dottie lived the last months of her life in a loving home.
 She did not die alone, sick, freezing, and hungry.
 Through Dottie’s mom and the other adopters, I’ve witnessed first-hand the love, patience, and strength it takes to adopt a dog that has lived a life of neglect and abuse.
-The people who adopted the Habersham rescues have my lifelong respect for stepping up to give these dogs the home they always deserved.” ~ Julie Edwards, HSNEGA Executive Director
+The people who adopted the Habersham rescues have my lifelong respect for stepping up to give these dogs the home they always deserved.” ~ Julie Edwards, former HSNEGA Executive Director

 HSNEGA is grateful we were able to be a part of this life-saving rescue and share these updates.
 These are just a few of the stories of the dogs rescued from the case, and we know there are hundreds more now living a better life thanks to the rescuers, adopters, and the thousands of people who supported these dogs with their gifts to help cover their medical needs and other care until they were adopted.
 Your love made all the difference for them!